-deficit thinking: Thinking that is revealed when candidates explain low academic performance based primarily on students' backgrounds, the challenges they face outside of school or from lack of family support.
+deficit thinking: Revealed when candidates explain low academic performance based primarily on students' backgrounds, the challenges they face outside of school or from lack of family support.
 When this leads to a pattern of low expectations, not taking responsibility for providing appropriate support, or not acknowledging any student strengths, this is a deficit view.